PERFORMANCES and EVENTS

 The fitness boutique has secure free lockers, luxurious showers, water station, seating area and locker room for use.

-The Resistance Movement is located in Lowertown, Saint Paul off I-94/35.
+The Resistance Movement is located in Lowertown Saint Paul off I-94/35.
 We are also located three blocks from the Green Line Union Depot stop!
-There is parking along the street.
-Parking is free on Sundays and weekdays before 8:00am!
+There is parking along the street, and parking is free on Sundays and weekdays before 8:00am.

-Those who wish to enquire in The Movement Exchange Program must provide The Resistance Movement a proof of artistry work in the Twin Cities, proof of student or other reason to be involved in our exchange program.
+Those who wish to inquire in The Movement Exchange Program must provide The Resistance Movement a proof of artistry work in the Twin Cities, proof of student status, or other reason to be involved in our exchange program.

-For further details, please email and provide your name, why you want to take part in our exchange program, and whether you are a student, artist, dancer, or other.
+For further details, please email and provide your name, why you want to take part in our exchange program, and whether you are a student, artist, dancer or other.

 TU Dance Center is offering its spacious dance studios for rent when available.